AMC Entertainment Holdings Inc. (APE) Shares Down Despite Recent Market Volatility

 Sponsored

-The stock of AMC Entertainment Holdings Inc. (APE) has seen a -11.03% decrease in the past week, with a 50.31% rise in the past month, and a 69.23% gain in the past quarter.
-The volatility ratio for the week is 12.15%, and the volatility levels for the past 30 days are at 12.30% for APE.
-The simple moving average for the last 20 days is 3.35% for APE stock, with a simple moving average of -1.14% for the last 200 days.
+The stock of AMC Entertainment Holdings Inc. (APE) has seen a 4.35% increase in the past week, with a 51.90% rise in the past month, and a 81.82% gain in the past quarter.
+The volatility ratio for the week is 10.79%, and the volatility levels for the past 30 days are at 12.02% for APE.
+The simple moving average for the last 20 days is 0.69% for APE stock, with a simple moving average of -1.95% for the last 200 days.

-During the last 5 trading sessions, APE fell by -11.03%, in comparison to the 20-day moving average, which settled at $2.38.
-In addition, AMC Entertainment Holdings Inc. saw 71.63% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, APE rose by +4.35%, in comparison to the 20-day moving average, which settled at $2.42.
+In addition, AMC Entertainment Holdings Inc. saw 70.21% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading